2011 Egyptian revolution: Role of media disruption on 28 January 2011

 During the early morning hours of 28 January the Mubarak regime shut down internet and cell phone networks in the whole country.
 This media shutdown was likely one of the reasons why the numbers of protestors exploded on 28 January.

 While the regime disrupted the media, people needed to engage in face-to-face communication on a local level, which the regime could not monitor or control.
-In such a situation it is more likely that radicals will influence their neighbors, who are not able to see the public opinion displayed in social media, therefore these people are then more likely to also engage in civil unrest.
+In such a situation it is more likely that radicals will influence their neighbours, who are not able to see the public opinion displayed in social media, therefore these people are then more likely to also engage in civil unrest.

 This vicious circle can be explained through a threshold model of collective behaviour, which states that people are more likely to engage in risky actions if other people inside their networks (neighbours, friends, etc.) have taken action.
 Radicals have a small threshold and are more likely to form new networks during an information blackout, influencing the people.

 Disrupting the media and communication had 2 main results: it increased the local mobilisation of people and empowered radicals who influenced their surroundings, which resulted in an increase in protests.

 During 28 January the increased local mobilisation pushed a large amount of apolitical Egyptians into action, either to look after their friends and family in the absence of mobile communication or to complain about the shutdown, resulting in large protests not only in Cairo.
 Meanwhile, the Mubarak regime was unable to communicate a possible threat to the protestors via social media and was therefore unable to dissuade the crowds through this mean, which spread the protests further.